Joehuu/Joehuu.github.io/_pages/social-platforms.md

 title: "Social Platforms"
 ---

-Here is a list of social platforms that I use.
-Note that I won't add anyone I don't know, so sorry in advance!
+Here is a list of social platforms that I actively use.
+Follow me if you want but note that I won't add anyone I don't know, so sorry in advance!

 ## Discord